AlexStormwood/expressjs-masterclass-demo/README.md

 For that `clientConfigData.js` file, we need to convert that into actual JSON using a website like this: [https://www.convertonline.io/convert/js-to-json](https://www.convertonline.io/convert/js-to-json)

+You may also want to run your JSON strings through this to remove line breaks: [https://www.textfixer.com/tools/remove-line-breaks.php](https://www.textfixer.com/tools/remove-line-breaks.php)

 In Heroku, go to your app's settings and set a config var named "FIREBASE_CLIENT_CONFIG" to that whole JSON string, so that your Firebase Client SDK is set.

 Similarly, set a config var named "GOOGLE_APPLICATION_CREDENTIALS" to the contents of the service account JSON file that you should also have been using so far (for the Firebase Admin SDK).